Ayurvedic herbs to heal PCOS

 Triphala and Guggulu (the bitter principles help in breaking the pathophysiology) helps in weight reduction 2

-Chitraka (Plumbago zeylanica) and Ginger helps in improving the digestion and assimilation and helps in correcting the Ama dosha.
+Chitraka (Plumbago zeylanica) and ginger help in improving digestion and assimilation and helps in correcting the Ama dosha.

-Varuna (Crataeva nurvala) helps to clear the channel and reduce the size of cyst.
+Varuna (Crataeva nurvala) helps to clear the channel and reduce the size of the cyst.

-Shathavari (Asparagus racemosus) and Aswagandha (Withania somnifera) are two powerful herbs which are used for successful management of PCOS.
+Shathavari (Asparagus racemosus) and Aswagandha (Withania somnifera) are two powerful herbs that are used for the successful management of PCOS.